Electrolytic iron

 Electrolytic iron is a form of high purity iron, obtained by electrolysis.
 It has a high purity greater than 99.95% with trace elements accounting for only a millionth of a decimal.

 Overview

-To obtain the best qualities that iron has to offer like high ductility, more corrosion resistance, and better magnetic characteristics; a chemical process must occur to remove impurities.
+To maximise iron's ductility, corrosion resistance, and magnetic characteristics, impurities must be removed by a chemical process.
 The most effective process is through electrolysis that takes commercial grade iron and minimizes the C, S, Mn, and other trace element levels to become one of the highest grades of iron on the market known as electrolytic iron.
 Once the iron is in its purest state, it can be then used as a component in alloys.
 Alloys with high purity elemental makeups have specifically enhanced properties such as ductility, tensile strength, toughness, fatigue strength, heat resistance, and corrosion resistance, on which each element draws from their best inherent properties and collectively contributes to the alloy as a whole.